trivedikavya/python-projects/README.md

 Bot: You can contact Kavya Trivedi on Instagram: @kavyatrivedi.og or on GitHub: trivedikavya
 You: How many girls are there in your staff
 Bot: All are married brother
-You: how to start investing
+You: How to start investing
 Bot: For that you need money
 ```